Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Folk Music Festival

 Where and When

 The Vancouver Folk Music Festival takes place at the park at Jericho Beach in Vancouver.
-In 2026 it takes place on the weekend of July 17th to 19th.
-The hours of operation are usually from around 2:00 pm to 11:00 pm on Friday and from 9:00 am until 11:00 pm on Saturday and Sunday.
-However, the exact times for 2026 are yet to be confirmed.
+In 2026 it happens on the weekend of July 17th to 19th.
+The hours of operation are from around 3:00 pm to 11:00 pm on Friday and from about 10:30 am until 11:00 pm on Saturday and Sunday.

 Jericho Beach is one of Vancouver’s most beautiful beaches.
 It’s just east of Locarno Beach.
 At the western edge of Jericho Beach is the Jericho Sailing Club and on the eastern side is the Vancouver Yacht Club.
 The addresses of those two places are 1300 Discovery Street and 3811 Point Grey Road, respectively.